 Flexibility

-Made from flexible materials, barefoot shoes enhance comfort and proprioception, improving balance and agility.
+Made from lightweight and flexible materials, barefoot shoes allow for a more natural stride.
+This flexibility enhances comfort and proprioception, leading to better balance and agility in various activities.

 Transitioning to barefoot shoes should be gradual to allow your feet to adapt and avoid overuse injuries.
-It's also important to note that barefoot shoes may not be suitable for everyone with certain foot issues or biomechanics, in which case, we recommend consulting a healthcare professional to ensure barefoot shoes are right for you.
+It is also important to note that barefoot shoes may not be suitable for everyone with certain foot issues or biomechanics.
+In such cases, we recommend consulting a healthcare professional to ensure barefoot shoes are right for you.